doordeck/docs/docs/guide/ephemeral-key-registration-unlocking-a-door.md

 lA-iqBxlWd5JHT15_72dOQmFqglWrmJEVX2_-R0ZCelZrejquDJLMGAJV_8YpRD3cWaWDMCalB2Zc7juD4uXCQ
 ```

-Combine it all together, and you get a complete JWT token which we can now send to Doordeck.
+Combine it all together, and you get a complete JWT token which we can now send to Sentry Interactive.

 ```shell
 curl 'https://api.doordeck.com/device/ad8fb900-4def-11e8-9370-170748b9fca8/execute' \